alestic/aws-git-backed-static-website/README.md

     echo region=$region stackname=$stackname

 The above defaults to the Identity transformation plugin.
-You can specify the Hugo static site gerateor plugin by adding these
+You can specify the Hugo static site generator plugin by adding these
 parameters:

         "ParameterKey=GeneratorLambdaFunctionS3Bucket,ParameterValue=run.alestic.com" \